-Admissions for Sons and Grandsons of Old Newingtonians
+Admissions for Children and Grandchildren of Old Boys

-The College is keen to attract sons and grandsons of Old Boys to Newington.
+The College is keen to attract children and grandchildren of Old Boys to Newington.

-Due to the consistently high demand for places, the College Council recently endorsed a new Admissions Policy to formalise the priority status of sons and grandsons of Old Boys.
+Due to the consistently high demand for places, the College Council endorsed a new Admissions Policy in 2014 to formalise priority status for Old Boys.

-The Council has confirmed its commitment to prioritising registrations of sons and grandsons of Old Boys as long as registrations are received in accordance with the following:
+The Council has confirmed its commitment to prioritising registrations of children and grandchildren of Old Boys, as long as registrations are received in accordance with the following:

-- Kindergarten entry – registration and fee must be received and paid by the boy’s first (1st) birthday
+- ELC and Kindergarten entry – registration and fee must be received and paid by the child’s first (1st) birthday

 - Year 3, 5 or 7 entry – registration and fee must be received and paid by the boy’s fifth (5th) birthday